Ballydesmond: History

 Ballydesmond was established in the 1830s as a model village, and named Kingwilliamstown after King William IV of the United Kingdom.
 It had formerly been known as Tooreenkeogh.
 In 1951, it was officially renamed Ballydesmond, an anglicisation of the Irish name Baile Deasumhan.
 This is thought to refer to legendary rebel, the 15th Earl of Desmond, who is believed to have taken refuge in the nearby hills.
 However, Kingwilliamstown remained the official name of the townland.

 Daniel Buckley, Hannah Riordan and Bridget Delia Bradley from Ballydesmond survived the sinking of the RMS Titanic.

 The Tureengarriffe ambush occurred near Ballydesmond, where a number of British army officers were killed during the Irish War of Independence by untrained members of the local flying column of the Irish Republican Army.
 Nora Herlihy, a founder member of the Irish League of Credit Unions, is from Ballydesmond.

 Local economy

 Ballydesmond's local economy is based around a number of small businesses.
-Bob's Bar, which was opened until the late 1990s, was re-opened in 2006, with a restaurant and take-away opened later on.
 Ballydesmond is also home to a large employer in the Cork-Kerry region, construction materials company, Munster Joinery.